 During the Second American Civil War in 2017, Barb Wire owns a nightclub called the Hammerhead.
 Things become complicated when her ex-lover Axel Hood, who is married to the fugitive Corrina Devonshire, re-enters her life.

-21st century.
-USA.
-The second civil war.
-The whole country is in a state of emergency.
-What was formerly called the American Congress now rules with fascistic methods.
-There is only one free city left, Steel Harbor, headquarter for the resistance.
-This is the hometown of Barb Wire, owner of the night club Hammerhead.
+In the early 21st century, the USA is in the wake of the Second Civil War.
+The whole country is in a constant state of emergency.
+What was formerly called the American Congress now rules the country with fascistic methods.
+There is only one free city left, Steel Harbor, a coastal California industrial town which is headquarters for the resistance.
+This is the home town of Barb Wire, owner of the Hammerhead nightclub.
 As times aren't good, Barb has a second job.
 She's a bounty hunter and you probably wouldn't want her after you.
-Barb's credo is to never take sides for anybody and that's the only way to survive these days.
-As her former lover Axel Hood appears asking for a favour, Barb suddenly finds herself to be key player on high political stage.
-Now she has to take sides...Written by
+Barb's credo is to never take sides for anybody and that's the only way to survive these days in the crime-ridden streets of Steel Harbor.
+One evening, her former lover Axel Hood appears at the club asking for a favor to help him and his lover Cora D flee the country to Canada, Barb suddenly finds herself to be key player on high political stage.
+Now she has to take sides.Written by

 9 of 12 people found this review helpful.

 Was this review helpful to you?